r-tmap/tmap/README.md

 There are two main places to get help with `tmap`:

 1.  [stackoverflow](http://stackoverflow.com/tags/tmap) is a great source of answers to common tmap questions.
 It is also a great place to get help, once you have created a reproducible example that illustrates your problem.
 Please tag your questions with *tmap*.
-2. If you have a request or if think your problem is caused by a bug, please open an [issue](https://github.com/mtennekes/tmap/issues), preferably with are reproducible example.
+2. If you have a request or if think your problem is caused by a bug, please open an [issue](https://github.com/mtennekes/tmap/issues), preferably with a reproducible example.

   [1]: http://cran.r-project.org/web/packages/tmap/index.html